 In our pursuit of a healthy lifestyle, we often prioritize aspects such as nutrition, exercise and mental well-being.
 However, there is a crucial component of our overall health that tends to go unnoticed and underappreciated—the health of our lungs.
-Behind each breath lies a remarkable system that sustains our very existence, yet we often take it for granted until it becomes compromised.
+Behind each breath lies a remarkable system that sustains our very existence, yet we often take it for granted until it becomes compromised by a condition like chronic obstructive pulmonary disease (COPD).

 What is COPD?